 You just have to look at the scientific data.
 You just need to look at the destruction caused by pharmaceutical drugs.
 The noxious impact of food supplement interactions with medical drugs pales compared to it.

 The rather common toxic effects of prescription drugs on necessary nutrients for health supports the idea to add, apart from rare exceptions, nutritional supplements daily (especially vitamins and mineral supplements), rather than not taking them if you take pharmaceutical medications or if you are hospitalized.
 In particular since the risk of drug interactions with nutritional supplements (supplement-drug interactions) is minimal in most instances.
-And because, in addition to the calamity of nutrient squandering by medical drugs, patients on medications frequently don't supplement with the specific nutrient(s) their medication(s) "devour" (Qato, et al., 2016) as they tend to be unaware of the real toxicity of the drugs they're taking because their doctors fail to inform them about the serious drug-nutrient hazard or because their doctors render a downplayed version of this risk to them.
+And because, in addition to the calamity of nutrient squandering by pharmaceutical preparations, patients on medications frequently don't supplement with the specific nutrient(s) their medication(s) "devour" (Qato, et al., 2016) as they tend to be unaware of the real toxicity of the drugs they're taking because their doctors fail to inform them about the serious drug-nutrient hazard or because their doctors render a downplayed version of this risk to them.

 The research data on nutritional supplements and side effects suggest that taking vitamins and supplements, overall, is more likely to prevent adverse events, due to harmful drug-nutrient interactions, than to induce them, due to injurious supplement-drug interactions.